brian-carroll/elm_c_wasm/NOTES.md

   - In wasm, bitmap_find_space is called a lot more times, and takes up a much higher proportion of the time
   - sweeping is slower than marking on both targets but even more so in Wasm (1.7 * mark rather than 1.55 * mark)
     - Going 64-bit for sweep takes us from 87.1 to 56.7!
 35% faster!
+    - But also, it's even faster if you don't do it, and we don't need to!

 - fix elm-spa-example